RiansyahTohamba/coding-notes/personal-mba/andy-grove-strategi-inflection-point-mit.md

 In the case of the
 Porter diagram,

-it caused substitution
-in a very large scale.
+it caused substitution in a very large scale.

-It can come in
-various other ways.
+It can come in various other ways.

-If you are a retailer in
-a small or medium town

-someplace in America, the
-strategic inflection point

-arrives in the form of
-a bunch of surveyors

-who come and start surveying
-the property in one

-of the most highly traveled
-intersections in town.
+# case-study retailer
+If you are a retailer in a small or medium town someplace in America, the strategic inflection point arrives in the form of a bunch of surveyors who come and start surveying the property in one of the most highly traveled intersections in town.

-And then a sign goes up,
-future home of Walmart.
+And then a sign goes up, future home of Walmart.

-Now you say, what's
+Now you say, what's the difference?
-the difference?

-There never was just one
-retail store in this town.
+There never was just one retail store in this town.

-There were always
-a bunch of them.
+There were always a bunch of them.

-Any owner of a
-retail store would

-say I always had competition.
+Any owner of a retail store would say I always had competition.

 I have competition now.